kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

 * 1 × RGB LED
 * 3 × 100 ohm resistor

-## Preparing the Kuzzle Backend IoT Environment
+## Preparing the Kuzzle IoT Environment

 Our IoT application will require a simple setup:

-an "iot" index (an index is where we will store collections of data). a set of collections to store device data (device state and more..). data mappings for each collection (defines the data type for fields we store).
+* an "iot" index (an index is where we will store collections of data).
+* a set of collections to store device data (device state and more...)
+* data mappings for each collection the define the data type for fields we store.

 ![kuzzle admin console](img/kuzzle-iot-backoffice.png)

-To deploy this basic setup to your Kuzzle Backend I have prepared a script which you can download here: <https://github.com/etrousset/iot-deploy>
+To deploy this basic setup to your Kuzzle Backend I have prepared a script available here: [iot-deploy](./iot-deploy)

 Follow the instructions in the README file to deploy your IoT environment.

-Once you have run the script, open Kuzzle Console, and you should see an **iot** index that contains these 3 collections:
+Once you have run the script, open Kuzzle Admin Console, and you should see an **iot** index that contains these 3 collections:

-**device-info**: can contain static information about a device like the user it belongs to, its friendly name...etc.
+**device-info**: can contain static information about a device like the user it belongs to, its friendly name, and so on.

-**device-state**: Keeps track of the device state history.
+**device-state**: keeps track of the device state history.
 Will also be used to subscribe to state changes.

 **fw-update**: this collection is used to keep track of available firmware updates.
-For this first tutorial, we be only using the device-state collection.
+For this first tutorial, we will only use the ̀-state collection.

 ## Preparing the ESP32 Development Environment